grz0zrg/fbg/README.md

 * `fragment`is a C function which will be executed indefinitly for each threads and where all the draw code will happen
 * `fragmentStop` is a C function which will be executed when the thread end  (can be NULL)
 * `3`is the number of parallel tasks (this will launch 3 threads)
-* `7` is the buffer queue length for each threads (the amount of frame buffers stored in the internal ringbuffer queue), this has an impact on memory and may have an impact on performances

 And finally you just have to make a call to your fragment function in your drawing loop and call  `fbg_draw`!